Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     2. Right click **Drafts**, choose "New pipeline",
         1. Copy the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) to the editor,
         2. Specify an active period that you want the pipeline to run.
-It should be the same as the MLPipeline
+It should be the same as the RetrainPipeline.
+        3. Start the pipeline by setting the value "isPaused" to "false"
+        ```
+        "isPaused": false
+        ```
-        3. Click the upper arrow button to  deploy it
+        4. Click the upper arrow button to  deploy it
 7. Start MLPipeline
     1. Click **MLPipeline** in the "Piepelines" list,
     2. Start the pipeline by setting the value "isPaused" to "false"